RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/makerspaces.md

 _Added by @ohdear12 on March 1st, 2023_

 What I like about Chalebs example is his capacity for change.
-The mark of a good leader is someone who recognizes when something isn't working, asks why it isn't, then comes up with _and executes_ a plan to fix the issue.
+The hallmark of a good leader is the ability to recognize when something isn't working, ask why it isn't working, then come up with _and execute_ a plan to fix the issue.
 I call it the three-step strategy for improvement, and I suggest implementing it whenever you feel it's needed.
 Seriously.
 It helps a lot.